AutomationDirect/ProductivityBlocks/README.md

 # Basic Block Programming

 Each block represents a piece of a full program.
-There a few special blocks that represent the full c++ program:
+There a few special blocks that represent the basis of the program:

 **Loop**